By cheque through the post

 You can send a cheque by post to HM Revenue and Customs (HMRC).

 You do not need to include a street name, city name or PO box with this address.

 Allow 3 working days for your payment to reach HMRC.

 What to include

-Make your cheque payable to ‘HM Revenue and Customs only’ followed by your Unique Taxpayer Reference (UTR) number.
-You’ll find this on your paying-in slip.
+Make your cheque payable to ‘HM Revenue and Customs only’.

-Include the paying-in slip HMRC sent you (if you still get paper statements).
-Don’t fold the paying-in slip or cheque or fasten them together.
+Include the payslip HMRC sent you (if you still get paper statements).
+Do not fold the payslip or cheque or fasten them together.

 You can print a slip to use to pay by post.
-You can’t use this at a bank or Post Office.
+You cannot use this at a bank.